What are the bearers of hidden states? On an important ambiguity in the formulation of Bell's theorem: A typology of HVTs

 \subsection{Deterministic, indeterministic and locally deterministic HVTs}

-Another important division of HVTs is between deterministic and indeterministic ones.
-For the purpose of defining them, we will use the concept of a solution of a theory $T$, which is any specification of hidden variables of $T$ in the entire spacetime that is compatible with the laws of $T$, where ``compatible'' means simply ``logically consistent''.
-Then, we can define: \begin{definition} If $T$ is a locally determinate HVT, then $T$ is deterministic iff for any $t_0$ and any $\lambda_{t_0}$, there is exactly one solution that is compatible with $ \lambda_{t_0}$.
+Another important division of HVTs (and, more generally, of all theories) is between deterministic and indeterministic ones.
+For the purpose of defining them, we will use the concept of a solution of a theory $T$, which is any specification of the variables of $T$ in the entire spacetime that is compatible with the laws of $T$, where ``compatible'' means simply ``logically consistent''.
+Then, we can define: \begin{definition} Theory $T$ is deterministic iff for any $t_0$ and any $\lambda_{t_0}$, there is exactly one solution that is compatible with $ \lambda_{t_0}$.
 Otherwise $T$ is indeterministic. \end{definition}

-In our terminology, ``exactly one solution that is compatible with $ \lambda_{t_0}$'' means ``exactly one specification of hidden variables of $T$ in the entire spacetime that is logically consistent with the laws of $T$ and $ \lambda_{t_0}$''.
+In our terminology, ``exactly one solution that is compatible with $ \lambda_{t_0}$'' means ``exactly one specification of the variables of $T$ in the entire spacetime that is logically consistent with the laws of $T$ and $ \lambda_{t_0}$''.